rideshareatx/presentation/index.md

 =
 Ridesharing is: Green, cool, and easy
 1. Green-Reduces pollution in environment otherwise created by riding separately
+2. Frees up highest and best use of land that may be converted from parking to additional residential, commercial, or public use.
 2. Creates Commerce-Saves money from reduced percapita transportation & energy costs-a fraction of the of driving separately.
+3. Frees up land-use need
-2. Improves Quality of Life-Fun & Easy way to create commerce through mutually beneficial relationship in the community.
+3. Improves Quality of Life-Fun & Easy way to create commerce through mutually beneficial relationship in the community.

 Carpool Formation-easy commute offers a ridematching tool to simplify and encourage the formation of carpools and vanpools.
 It's easy...
 It's green... its a carpool...
 GET ON BOARD!